lucidmachine/ericslenk.com/content/blog/publishing-a-pelican-site-with-circle-ci.md

 The "commit" Workflow simply has a "jobs" map, which lists just one Job to run on commit - our "build" job.

 ## 6.b Deploy Weekly
-To configure CircleCI to publish our built site to our production server on a weekly basis, define a Workflow "weekly" in the "workflows" map.
+Next we define our "weekly" Workflow.
+It tells CircleCI to run our "deploy" job on a chronological schedule every Monday at 10am GMT.

 ```yaml
 workflows: